Kill0geR/KeyloggerScreenshot/README.md

 I would suggest to run KeyloggerScreenshot on Kali linux.
 But it works on every linux distro

-If you are a Linux user then write.
+If you are a Linux user.
+Change to root.

-To change root:
+To change root write:

 `sudo -i`